futurewei-cloud/zeta/CONTRIBUTING.md

 ### Documentation and Design Documents

-We rely on [Mizar's Github wiki](https://github.com/futurewei-cloud/Mizar/wiki) for documentation.
+We rely on [Zeta's Github wiki](https://github.com/futurewei-cloud/Zeta/wiki) for documentation.
 Being a git repository ensures that documents and designs are reviewed and facilitate onboarding.

-To update the documentation/design, clone the wiki locally https://github.com/futurewei-cloud/Mizar.wiki.git, and create a pull request for your changes and send it to the team for review.
+To update the documentation/design, clone the wiki locally https://github.com/futurewei-cloud/Zeta.wiki.git, and create a pull request for your changes and send it to the team for review.

 ### Versioning